In this day and age where “busy” is a badge of honour, we are scheduled up the wazoo and always on the go.

 Your optimal transition time will be different from person to person.
 Here are some of the things that my clients find effective:

-The key is to do something that takes your mind from the jobs of the day, and shift into an open frame of mind where you are available to connect & give to your partner.
+The key to effectively transition from work life to home life is to do something that takes your mind from the jobs of the day.
+It should be something that helps you shift into an open frame of mind where you are available to connect & give to your partner.